-It could be singled out the waste which is used for production of biogas and it amounts up to 1773.5 tonnes in 2018.
-We keep waste record books and compile relevant reports.
+It could be singled out the waste which is used for production of biogas and later renewed electricity, and it amounts up to 2942 tonnes.
+We keep waste record books and compile relevant reports in accordance with the GPAIS system.